3liz/lizmap-mapbuilder-module/tests/README.md

 For more information, refer to the [docker compose documentation](https://docs.docker.com/compose/)

+# Javascript build

+Javascript has to be built with webpack.

+## Development

+Run `npm run watch` in `mapBuilder/www/js/` directory.
+Files will be built and put in `tests/lizmap/www/mapBuilder/js/`.

+## Production

+When ready for production run `npm run build` in `mapBuilder/www/js/` directory.
+Files will be built and put in `mapBuilder/www/js/dist/`.

 ## Access to the dockerized PostgreSQL instance

 You can access the docker PostgreSQL test database `lizmap` from your host by configuring a